JByfordRew/CleanArchitecture/README.md

 * **Domain** - _in language and structure_; identify sub domains, code domain structure, units of deployment

 ### Questions asked of the codebase
-* Does this fits in my head?
+* Does this fit in my head?
 Can I reason about it?
 Do I need more to help me reason about this from elsewhere?
 * What is this interface for?
 To only serve testing?
 Will it have more implementations?
 * Is this code easy to change?
 Can I compose things with this piece of code?
 * Can I remove some unit tests for behavioural tests and reduce complexity from testing?